Have you considered using complementary medicines as part of your breast cancer treatment?

-- The My Journey Kit Information Guide has a section on complementary and alternative therapies.
+- The My Journey Kit Information Guide which has a section on complementary and alternative therapies.

-- The National Prescribing Service (NPS) contains some information on complementary medicines on their website.
+- The National Prescribing Service (NPS) website, which has information on complementary medicines.

-- The Cancer Council Australia's website contains a fact sheet on complementary and alternative medicines and therapies.
+- The Cancer Council Australia’s fact sheet on Complementary and alternative medicines and therapies.

-- The Therapeutic Goods Administration (TGS) website contains a section on the regulation of complementary medicines in Australia.
+- The Therapeutic Goods Administration (TGS) website’s section on the regulation of complementary medicines in Australia.